our people

 qualifications

-- LLB (cum laude) (University of the Witwatersrand)
+- LLB (Cum Laude) (University of the Witwatersrand)

 - Admitted as an attorney of the High Court of South Africa